conversejs/converse.js/docs/source/configuration.rst

 Determines whether Converse.js will maintain the chat session across page loads.

-When using keepalive, you will have to provide the `jid`_ of the current user to ensure that a cached session is only resumed if it belongs to the current user.
+This setting should also be used in conjunction with :ref:`prebind`.

-This setting should also be used in conjunction with :ref:`prebind` and :ref:`keepalive`.
+When using ``keepalive`` and ``prebind``, you will have to provide the `jid`_ of the current user to ensure that a cached session is only resumed if it belongs to the current user.

 See also: